Iliad: Religion

 Ancient Greek religion had no strict organisation, rather arising out of the diverse beliefs of the Greek people.
 Adkins and Pollard state that "The early Greeks personalized every aspect of their world, natural and cultural, and their experiences in it.
 The earth, the sea, the mountains, the rivers, custom-law (themis), and one's share in society and its goods were all seen in personal as well as naturalistic terms".
-They perceived the world and its changes a result of divine intervention or presence.
+They perceived the world and its changes as a result of divine intervention or presence.
 Often, they found these events to be mysterious and inexplicable.

 In the Iliad, the Olympian gods, goddesses, and minor deities fight among themselves as well as participating in human warfare, often by interfering with mortals to oppose other gods.
 Homer's portrayal of gods suits his narrative purpose, although the gods in 4th century Athenian thought were not spoken of in terms familiar to the works of Homer.
-The historian Herodotus says that Homer and Hesiod, his contemporary, were the first writers to name and describe the gods' appearance and character.
+The historian Herodotus says that Homer, to whom he attributes the Iliad and the Odyssey, helped establish the names and characteristics of the gods.

 Some scholars discuss the intervention of the gods in the mortal world, spurred by quarrels they had with each other.
 Homer interprets the Iliadic world by using the passion and emotion of the gods to be determining factors of what happens on the human level.
 Book 24 offers a retrospective discussion of the cause of the war, attributing it to the anger of Hera and Athena: